The Ultimate Guide to Hiring Virtual Assistants in 2026

 • You're falling behind on invoicing

-All of these signs indicate that you're not spending enough time leading your business forward.
-Customers, employees, and family members aren't getting the attention they deserve.
-When you reach the point where you're not invoicing and getting paid, you're in trouble.
+All of these signs suggest that you're not dedicating enough time to advancing your business.
+Customers, employees, and family members aren't receiving the attention they deserve.
+When you reach the point where you're not invoicing or receiving payments, you're in trouble.
+That might be a sign it's time to hire a virtual assistant.

 What Can a Virtual Assistant Do?